GoogleChrome/web.dev/src/site/content/en/blog/gedi/index.md

  </div>
 </ul>

-The team used what they learned to scale this innovation to other high-traffic sites, such as La Stampa and La Repubblica.
 And, the benefits were measurable: on the La Repubblica mobile site, for example, they measured a 77% reduction in [Cumulative Layout Shift](/cls/) (CLS) and a 26%  improvement in time to [Largest Contentful Paint](/lcp/) (LCP).
-Overall, the team found they reduced the mobile bounce rate by 8%.
+Overall, the team found they reduced on La Repubblica's mobile bounce rate by 8%.

 The next step is to improve cumulative layout shift by minimizing the impact of ads on site layout stability.
 Giuseppe considers this to be a big challenge